inialum/inialum-mail-service/README.md

 #### Prerequisites

-inialum-mail-service uses [Amazon Simple Email Service (Amazon SES)](http://aws.amazon.com/ses) API v2 to deliver email to users.
+- inialum-mail-service uses [Amazon Simple Email Service (Amazon SES)](http://aws.amazon.com/ses) API v2 to deliver email to users.
 You need to create an AWS account and configure Amazon SES before developing this service.
+- This project uses Hono.
+You can read the documentation [here](https://hono.dev).

 1. Clone this repository
 2. Install dependencies